-4.3 Configuration files
+5.3 Configuration reference

 Coverage.py options can be specified in a configuration file.
 This makes it easier to re-run coverage.py with consistent settings, and also allows for specification of options that are otherwise only available in the API.